Sapienza-University-Rome/ADM/2022/Homework_4/README.md

 ### 1.3 Locality Sensitive Hashing

 Now that you prepared your algorithm, it's query time!
 We have prepared some dummy users for you to work with.

-Download [this csv](...) and report the most similar users (comparing them against the dataset provided in Kaggle).
-Did your hashing method work properly, and how long did it take to run?
+Download [this csv](https://drive.google.com/file/d/1ob7l9vuujfy8cSNWlpt1shcHWXeLHxPs/view?usp=sharing) and report the most similar users (comparing them against the dataset provided in Kaggle).
+Did your hashing method work properly, what scores have you obtained and how long did it take to run?
 Provide information and analysis about the results.

 ## 2. Grouping customers together!